 I’ve never hit the “buy it now” button faster.
 Scrooge McDuck’s Evening Adventure on its way from San Francisco to Kansas City and will soon join the others in the display cases.

 Now, I need to figure out where he will go in the pantheon of Scrooge McDuck collectibles …

-If this is how the big game hunters or treasure hunters felt back in the 19th century, I almost can’t blame them for their singular obsession.
+Is this how treasure hunters felt back in the 19th century?
 I haven’t been this excited about something for as long as I can remember.
 My screams of victory were so over the top and uncontrolled I probably sounded like Latrice Royale, who has one of the most famous laughs in the world.

 This is the only thing that remained on my list from my early twenties; the only loose end from my college days not tied up.
 Now it’s done.
 Closed.
 I am ecstatic.